What is Emotional Branding?

 Stay Trendy: Picking up trends and new language helps in connecting with a younger demographic.
 This is often seen in fashion brands as they keep the youth engaged with different trends and sayings.

-Emotional branding is not just a tool but a necessity in order to become a big brand.
+Emotional branding is not just a tool but a necessity for marketing strategies and brand marketing to become a big brand.
 Since there is a multitude of options in the market, to make your brand stand out, it is absolutely vital to make the potential customer resonate with your theme/aesthetic/narrative to make the experience of your service more personal.
 Once it is a part of their personality or habit, the brand has experienced success.